 Funding for approved projects will be available following the signed acceptance of the award letter subject to conditions contained in the award letter.
 CPA monies are public funds raised from dedicated Fairhaven tax revenues and from State subsidies to the Town.
-Projects financed with CPA funds, and carried out on public property or by a public entity, must comply with all applicable State and municipal requirements, including the State procurement law, which requires special procedures for the selection of products, vendors, services, and consultants.1
+Projects financed with CPA funds, and carried out on public property or by a public entity, must comply with all applicable State and municipal requirements, including the State procurement law, which requires special procedures for the selection of products, vendors, services, and consultants.

 All CPA funds are administered and disbursed by the Town of Fairhaven, and project management, oversight, execution, and financial control will be under the control of the Select Board or their designee.
 All bid documents or requests for proposals must be approved by the Town before publication.
-All purchases of goods and services require a Town of Fairhaven purchase order issued
+Final decisions regarding the selection of goods and services are the responsibility of the

-1 For Example: Purchases over \$5,000 require the solicitation of at least three quotes.
-Purchases over \$25,000 require the publication of "invitations for bids" or "requests for proposals".
+&lt;sup>1 For Example: Purchases over \$10,000 require the solicitation of at least three quotes.
+Purchases over \$50,000 require the publication of "invitations for bids" or "requests for proposals".
 Contracts for goods and services must be awarded to the lowest qualified bidder, which may be someone other than who assisted the applicant with a project application.
 Project purchases cannot be split to avoid the State procurement laws.

-by the Select Board or their designee.
-Final decisions regarding the selection of goods and services are the responsibility of the Select Board or their designee.
-All contractual agreements with vendors or service providers must be approved and signed by the Select Board or their designee.
+Select Board or their designee.
 Payments are made only after the receipt of goods or services.
 The Select Board or their designee may approve partial payments for partially completed service as may be specified in a Town-approved service contract or on a case-by-case basis at his discretion.